 - Reading inspirational stories about recovery

 If you do not understand addiction, then educate yourself.
 It is hard to support someone’s disease if you do not understand it.
 Research addiction and any addiction treatment they may be undergoing.
 Research detox symptoms, recovery, and more to find out how you can support your loved one through every process stage.
 Talk to the person you love and find out what they need from you.

 3. Change With Them

-Life after rehab is going to look different for the person you love.
-While in rehab they will build their own toolbox.
-They may learn to practice mindfulness or use other techniques to help them with cravings and maintaining sobriety.
+Life after treatment is going to look different for the person you love.
+While in treatment, they will build their toolbox.
+They may learn to practice mindfulness or use other techniques to help them with cravings.

 4. Take Care of Yourself